 The library holds one of the world's most important collections of research and source literature on the post-antique art and cultural history of Italy and the Mediterranean region, as well as an archive of literary bequests.
 First created in the late 19th century as the library of Henriette Hertz, founder of the Bibliotheca Hertziana, the collection today ranges from rare incunabula to genuine digital publications.

 The Photographic Collection holds more than 870,000 photographs and negatives along with digital images of Italian art from the late antique period until the present day.
 The core areas of the collection include Roman topography, the Artists department, architectural drawings and drawings after the antique and the complete Corpus Photographicum of Drawings (Corpus Gernsheim).

-We regret that the Institute's Library and Photographic Collection for the time being will remain closed to external users, also after May 18.
-We are working on a plan for a limited opening in order to guarantee the highest possible safety standards for our staff and users.
-We will announce the date as soon as possible on this website and through our other information channels
+We sincerely regret that the Institute's Library and Photographic Collection will remain closed to external users until further notice.
+We will announce a limited opening schedule which will guarantee our staff's and users' safety as soon as possible on our website and through the Institute's information channels.

 April 16, 2020

 The Photographic Collection continues to accept orders during the current closure of the Institute, as long as the requested material is already available in digital form.
 Orders may be submitted via e-mail to: firstname.lastname@example.org.
 Please refer to our digital photo archive.